 Clues suggest China was behind the huge Marriott hack.
 Tools, techniques, and procedures that have previously been used in attacks by Chinese hackers were discovered by investigators looking into the breach of up to 500 million customers in Marriott's Starwood reservation system, Reuters reports, citing three people familiar with the matter.

 There's a simple reason people aren't buying iPhones like they used to.
-Apple "continues to try to push toward these higher-price devices, and we think that is continuing to cause a slowdown in the replacement cycle," Angelo Zino, a senior equity analyst at CFRA, told Business Insider, adding he didn't see that as a broader warning for the state of the US consumer.
+Apple "continues to try to push toward these higher-price devices, and we think that is continuing to cause a slowdown in the replacement cycle," Angelo Zino, senior equity analyst at CFRA, told Business Insider, adding he doesn't see that as a broader warning for the state of the US consumer.

 Earnings report picks up a bit.
-Kroger reports ahead of the opening bell, while American Outdoor Brands, Broadcom, Lululemon, and Ulta Beauty are set to release their quarterly results after markets close.
+Kroger reports ahead of the opening bell while American Outdoor Brands, Broadcom, Lululemon, and Ulta Beauty are set to release their quarterly results after markets close.

 US economic data is heavy.
 ADP Employment Change will cross the wires at 8:15 a.m.
 ET and initial claims is released at 8:30 a.m.
 ET.
 Then at 9:45 a.m.
 ET, Markit services PMI will be released before data concludes at 10 a.m.
 ET with ISM non-manufacturing, factory orders, and durable goods orders.